Lenty/SLiCAP_python/ProgramDocs/_build/html/_sources/parsingMethod.rst.txt

 Creation of a nested circuit object from the tokens
 ===================================================

 Conversion of the tokenized input into a circuit object.
 Sub circuit definitions are stored as circuit object in their parent circuit.
+The procedure is found in ``SLiCAPyacc.py``:

    .. literalinclude:: ../SLiCAPyacc.py
        :language: python
        :linenos:
-       :lines: 1-333
+       :lines: 1-402

 Expansion of the models and the sub circuits
 ============================================